I ran across this post by Pueblo County Republican chair Marla Reichert and it seemed fishy to me.

 I ran across a meme posted by Colorado House Minority Leader Patrick Neville (R-Castle Rock) making the argument that since more people die (per 100,000) from driving a Prius than by guns there should be a plan to end Prius deaths.

 Colorado’s State Legislature is working on its yearly budget, which includes HB 1242, a bipartisan compromise that would ask voters to approve a small tax increase to provide up to 3.2 billion to address the state’s crumbling infrastructure.
 The hard-right wing of the Republican party in Colorado hates the deal because of their dogmatic adherence to a “no new taxes” position.

 Like most everyone else, when U.S. Rep. Devin Nunes (R-CA) made his wild claims about surveillance of the Trump administration, I was a bit confused about the purpose.
-He seemed to be acknowledging that they had been caught up in monitoring of foreign adversaries via legally obtained FISA warrants.
+He seemed to be acknowledging that they had been caught up in the monitoring of foreign adversaries via legally obtained FISA warrants.
 This indicates that members of Trump’s administration were talking to the bad guys we were monitoring.
 It certainly didn’t support Trump’s claim that Obama had him “wiretapped.”
-Now today he has come out to say there is no evidence of the wiretapping Trump claimed.
+Today, he has come out to say there is no evidence of the wiretapping Trump claimed.